Find out all the latest news from the county record office, including details of forthcoming talks, workshops, events and exhibitions.

 This page is updated regularly so please return to check for new activities and events.

-This event costs £12 and booking is essential.
-Please call 01609 777585 or email email@example.com to book your spot.
-Tea and coffee will be provided; please bring your own lunch.
+This is a free event and booking is essential.
+Please call 01609 777585 or email firstname.lastname@example.org to book your place.
+Materials and light refreshments are included.
+All ages and abilities welcome!

 Our lunchtime lecture talks begin at 12.30pm and last for around 45 minutes with time for questions afterwards.
 Admission is £2, which includes light refreshments.
 Advance booking is not necessary.